 Always be prepared for emergencies during a bike road trip.
 You should know how to fix a flat tire and other minor hiccups that you may experience.
 Also, bringing some spare parts with you can save you a lot of money and time:

-- one or two spare tires
+- one or two spare tires and a bike pump

 - a shifter cable

 - a spare derailleur hanger that’s compatible with your bike